Access4all/adg/pages/examples/forms/validation-messages/README.md

 The following example is very similar to the one above, except in this use case, all messages are displayed inside a `<fieldset>`/`<legend>` structure on top of the form.
 Each message is an in-page link, targeting the respective invalid input.

 In addition to this, each invalid input is associated to its message using `aria-describedby`.
-This is important, as it makes sure that screen readers also announce the messages when navigating through the inputs using the `Tab` key.
+This is important, as it makes sure that screen readers also announce the messages when navigating through the inputs using the tap or `Tab` key.

 [Example](_examples/form-validation-with-messages-on-top)